maximromanov/Kitabat_wRoutine/README.md

 # Kitābaŧ wRoutine 1.0

 A simple markdown-based workflow for sustainable academic writing (with some adaptations for the field of Arabic and Islamic Studies).
+It is based on *markdown*; you can learn all you need to know about it from the following two tutorials on the basic principles of [*markdown*](https://programminghistorian.org/en/lessons/getting-started-with-markdown) and [*sustainable academic writing*](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).

 ## Features